 Solar photovoltaic (PV) panels convert energy from the sun into electricity.
-Arizona is an ideal location to install solar systems because we receive a relatively high amount of annual sunshine.
+Arizona is one of the world’s sunniest places, making our state an ideal location for solar power systems.

 What are the benefits of solar power?